Online Resources

 Answers to frequently asked questions can be found below:

-The most important factor in stopping a migraine is early recognition.
-The earlier you treat a migraine, the more likely the treatment will work.
-For that reason, it is important to have a plan set up in advance.
-This means working out what you are going to do when a headache starts.
-It’s important to make this a simple plan, so this should be a simple plan.
-If this involves medications, make sure you have the medication available — this means having medication at your desk at work, in your medication cabinet, or in the glove compartment of your care.
-It is also important to have a place you can go when you get a headache (such as a dark, quiet space) and to education your friends, family or co-workers about the accommodations you may require.
+Early recognition is key to stopping a migraine attack.
+The earlier you treat a migraine attack, the more effective the treatment is likely to be.
+For that reason, it is important to have a plan in place, so you know what to do when a headache starts.
+It’s important to make this a simple plan.
+If medications are part of your plan, ensure the medications are readily available — this means having medication in your desk at work, in your medication cabinet, or in the glove compartment of your care.
+It is also helpful to identify a place you can rest when a headache strikes (such as a dark, quiet space).
+It is equally as important to educate your friends, family or co-workers about the accommodations you may require.
 Finally, it is important to have a backup plan in case the headache is more severe than anticipated.
-These details can be worked up with your headache doctor during an initial medical consultation.
+These details can be discussed and tailored with your headache specialist during an initial medical consultation.

-Lifestyle changes are very important for headache care.
-In broad strokes, migraine sufferers do best when they have a routine.
-Regular sleep patterns, regular meal times, and regular exercise are all key in preventing migraines.
+Lifestyle changes play a crucial role in migraine management.
+In general, migraine sufferers benefit from maintaining a routine.
+Regular sleep patterns, regular mealtimes, and regular exercise are all key in preventing migraine attacks.
 Often, modest management of lifestyle factors can result in significant decreases in the frequency and severity of headaches.

-Abortive medications (also called rescue medications) are used to stop a headache that is hurting right now.
+Abortive medications (also known as rescue medications) are used to stop an active headache, meaning you are experiencing the headache right now.
 Abortive medications are most effective when taken early on in the headache.
 Some abortive medications can be bought over the counter, but more potent and effective medications are usually only available by prescription.
-The choice of abortive medication depends on several factors, including comorbidities, frequency of headaches, duration of headaches, and tolerance of medication side effects.
-It’s important to note that there are non-medication based treatments for migraine rescue.
+The choice of abortive medication depends on several factors, including your overall health, frequency of headaches, duration of headaches, and tolerance of medication side effects.
+It’s important to note that there are non-medication-based treatments to help relieve migraine attacks.

-Migraine rescue refers to treatments designed at stopping a headache that is already present (or in full force).
-This is different from migraine prophylaxis, which is designed to prevent or decrease the severity and frequency of headaches.
-Migraine rescue is typically handled using medication, but there are some non-pharmacologic treatments available for people who (1) cannot tolerate medications, or (2) do not want to take medication.
+Migraine rescue refers to treatments designed at stopping a headache that is already happening (or in full force).
+This is different from migraine prevention, which helps reduce the frequency or severity of headaches before they start.
+Rescue treatments are usually medications, but there are some non-pharmacologic treatments available for people who (1) cannot tolerate medications, or (2) do not want to take medication.

 Of course.
-Treatment by the Westport Headache Institute qualifies as a medical expense.
+Treatment by the Brain Health Institute qualifies as a medical expense.

-The Westport Headache Institute does not participate with insurance plans or Medicare/Medicaid.
+The Brain Health Institute does not participate with insurance plans or Medicare/Medicaid.
 An itemized statement and receipt of payment will be provided at time of encounter that you may submit to your insurance plan for reimbursement depending on your out-of-network benefits.

 Recent Blog Posts